How To Create A Travel Blog

 So let’s begin!
 Here’s how to create a travel blog (or any type of blog you might desire):

-The “stuff” that works on the “back end” of your website AKA the stuff that nobody sees, but is the backbone to everything you do.
+The “stuff” that works on the back end of your website, AKA the basic foundation that nobody sees, but is the backbone to everything you do.

-- Bluehost – Quite possibly the most popular web hosting provider.
-You need their services to buy your domain name (that fancy URL you get to pick) and host it (push it out for the word to see), with simple WordPress integration.
+One of the most popular web hosting providers.
+You need the Bluehost service to buy your domain name (that fancy URL you get to pick) and host it (push it out for the word to see), with simple WordPress integration.

-- GoDaddy – They do the same thing as Bluehost (domain registrar and web hosting).
-I’ve used GoDaddy for years and have nothing but good things to say.
+They do the same thing as Bluehost (domain registrar and web hosting).
+I’ve used GoDaddy for years (and still do!) and have nothing but good things to say.

-Whether Bluehost or GoDaddy is your provider of choice, this is the essential step to getting started.
+Whether Bluehost, GoDaddy or Squarespace is your provider of choice, this is the essential step to getting started.

-The fun part!
-And probably the most time-consuming.
-If you’re super detail-oriented like me, this step is a never-ending process.
+Now things can get fun!
+Yet this stuff is probably the most time-consuming, especially if you’re a perfectionist like me (then it’s truly a never-ending process).
 I’m still changing themes, updating layouts, swapping colors and fixing pictures all the time.

-- Squarespace – Every brand or blog needs a logo of some kind.
-Squarespace let’s you create and save a logo for around $10.
+Every brand or blog needs a logo of some kind.
+Squarespace lets you create and save a logo for around $10.
 My logo was pretty simple, so this was an ideal resource for me.

-- Canva.com – A great little resource that helps you add words and art to photos.
-You can create and design images to be used as blog headers, newsletters, social media posts, or any other web element you might need to make.
+A great little resource that helps you add words and art to photos.
+You can create and design images to be used as blog headers, for newsletters, social media posts, or any other web element you might need to make.

 Once you’re up and running, you have a world of tools at your fingertips to keep your blog running smoothly, and optimizing for a broader reach.